 Welcome to the Gibraltar Distillery Company

 What better way to celebrate the great history of Gibraltar than by paying homage to the individuals that shaped it.
-Here at the Gibraltar Distillery Company we’ve picked our favourite stories and transformed them into three exceptional spirits.
+Here at the Gibraltar Distillery Company, we have picked our favourite stories and sourced spirits from around the world to transform them into three exceptional brands.

 Introducing ‘Spanking Roger’

 For almost 200 years new ships in the Royal Navy received a “Gin Commissioning Kit”- a wooden box containing glassware and two bottles of “Navy Strength” gin which is stronger than standard, at 57% ABV or 114 proof.
 The Gin was mainly for officers while sailors were given Rum.
 The Royal Navy created their own “proof” of the strength of the liquid they received- by adding grains of gunpowder to the gin and heating the mixture with the sun’s rays and a magnifying glass- only if the gun-powder ignited was the Gin at least 114 proof; thus was invented the concept of “alcohol proof”, the measure of alcohol strength still used in many parts of the world today.